Learning Languages at SOAS

-Languages within degree programmes are taught in the various regional departments of the Faculty of Languages & Cultures, including the SOAS Language Centre, which offers an even wider range of evening and weekend language classes.
+Languages within degree programmes are taught in the various departments and sections of the Department of East Asian Languages and Cultures and the School of Languages, Cultures and Linguistics, as well as the SOAS Language Centre, which offers an even wider range of evening and weekend language classes.

 Most language degrees are four-year degrees, including a year abroad, but students pay reduced fees for the year abroad.
 More information on tuition fees.